-The Fund considers its net assets attributable to unit holders as capital which is classified as liability.
+The Fund considers its net assets attributable to unit holders as capital notwithstanding that net assets attributable to unit holders are classified as a liability.
 The amount of net assets attributable to unit holders can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of unit holders.